 At Residential Estates, it is our priority that we can help our investor and landlord clients through what can sometimes be a confusing minefield of rules and regulations.
 At the beginning of 2019, changes to tax regulations for landlords were brought in, and with further changes expected in 2021, we have written a comprehensive guide to ensure you know the essentials about landlord tax changes.

-Who Is Affected by The New Landlord Tax Changes?
+Who Is Affected by The New Landlord Tax Changes in 2019?

 If you are a landlord that lets residential property in the UK as an individual, you will be affected under the following circumstances: